-Consultant Surgeon in one of the leading Major Trauma units in the UK.
-Fellowship Trained in Orthopaedic Trauma Surgery with Specialist interests including Major Orthopaedic Trauma, Sports & Tendon injuries, Limb lengthening & post trauma reconstruction.
+Mr Mahmood is a Consultant Orthopaedic Surgeon in one of the leading Major Trauma units in the UK.
+Fellowship Trained in Orthopaedic Trauma Surgery, with Specialist interests including Major Orthopaedic Trauma, Sports & Tendon injuries, Limb lengthening & post trauma reconstruction.
 University Hospital Lead in Trauma Research.
 Research interests include Platelet Rich Plasma (PRP) and Ortho-biologics and their use in musculoskeletal conditions and wound healing.

 I entered the field of regenerative medicine in 2010 while working with expert clinicians with an established background in the use of PRP in chronic tendon & inflammatory conditions.

 We are passionate about the science behind our practice of medicine and surgery and hope to bring this philosophy to the forefront in the Regenerative clinic.
-My vision is that this will assist in producing evidence based protocols for our pioneering treatments while providing reassurance to patients that they are being treated with the latest advances.
-Our patients are sharing the journey with us in enhancing their quality of life by recording their outcomes to treatment in an ingoing registry and assisting us in developing future ground breaking techniques.
+My vision is that this will assist in producing evidence-based protocols for our pioneering treatments while providing reassurance to patients that they are being treated with the latest advances.
+Our patients are sharing the journey with us in enhancing their quality of life by recording their outcomes to treatment in an ongoing registry and assisting us in developing future groundbreaking techniques.

 I actively train other clinicians on the use of PRP and stem cells in Orthopaedic and broader practice.
 I am regularly invited to speak at National and International conferences in the area of Ortho-biologics and our research in this area.